 PRC regulations prohibit direct foreign ownership of business entities that engage in internet content provision ("ICP") services in the PRC.
 The Company and its subsidiaries are foreign owned business entities under the PRC law and accordingly are prohibited from providing ICP services in the PRC.
 To comply with the PRC laws and regulations, the Group conducts its online test preparation business, a type of ICP service, through ATA Online.
 The Company has no ownership interest in ATA Online.
 However, the Company has economic controlling interest over ATA Online through a series of contractual agreements, including loan agreements, a call option and cooperation agreement, an equity pledge agreement, a strategic consulting service agreement and a technical support agreement between the Company, ATA Online and ATA Online's owners.
-As a result of these agreements, the Company absorbs a majority of ATA Online's expected losses and receives a majority of ATA Online.
+As a result of these agreements, the Company absorbs a majority of ATA Online's expected losses and receives a majority of ATA Online's expected residual returns and therefore the Company has been deemed the primary beneficiary of ATA Online.
 The financial statements of ATA Online have been included in the consolidated financial statements of the Company since October 27, 2006, the effective date of a series of contractual arrangements entered into among ATA BVI, ATA Learning and ATA Online.
 The loans, under the loan agreements discussed above, are eliminated on consolidation.